Chuset21/bus-management-system/README.md

 ## Running

-Make sure to download the [jar file](jar/bus-management-system-1.0-SNAPSHOT.jar) in the jar directory.
+Make sure to download the [jar file](jar/bus-management-system-1.0-SNAPSHOT.jar) in the jar directory or from [releases](https://github.com/Chuset21/bus-management-system/releases).
 Open your preferred terminal.
 cd into the directory where this jar is stored (it doesn't have to be stored anywhere specific) `cd some-directory`
 In the command line run: `java -jar bus-management-system-1.0-SNAPSHOT.jar`